Preppie! (video game): Gameplay

 There are ten levels.
 A bonus preppie is given for reaching 8,000 points.

 Development

-Russ Wetmore's then-spouse, Diana, suggested a "cartoonish" style of game.
+Programmer Russ Wetmore worked for Adventure International in a developer support role.
+He borrowed an Atari 800 from founder Scott Adams with the intent of writing a video game.
+Wetmore's then-spouse, Diana, suggested a "cartoonish" style of game.
 Wetmore took inspiration from the preppy fad spawned by 1980's The Official Preppy Handbook.
-He wrote the game on an Atari 800 in eight weeks using the Atari Macro Assembler.
+He wrote the game on in eight weeks using the Atari Macro Assembler.
 Being more familiar with Z80 assembly language from programming the TRS-80, he used macros to give a Z80 flavor to 6502 code.

-The main musical theme is an arrangement of Humoresque Op.
-101 No. 7 by Antonín Dvořák.
+Like Frogger, the music consists of multiple short pieces strung together.
+These include an arrangement of Humoresque Op.
+101 No. 7 by Antonín Dvořák and "The Fountain in the Park".

 Reception

 In a 1982 review for Antic, Robert DeWitt concluded "Al has a real winner here, even if the 'cover' concept is only remotely related to the game."
 Bill Kunkel of Electronic Games called it a "Frogger-inspired delight."
 He clarified: "Sure it sounds familiar, but what elevates Preppie! from the score of Frogger-clones on the software market is the enchanting four-part harmony sound effects and the stunning graphics."

 John J. Anderson of Creative Computing Video & Arcade Games stated that although gameplay is not original "the implementation is gorgeous."
 A COMPUTE! review also lauded the graphics and stated, "this program easily ranks among the best games to appear for the Atari computer to date."
 The Book of Atari Software 1983 gave a rating of B-minus, writing "Animation and graphics are very good" and "I can't say it's very original in design; but, like Frogger, it is lots of fun."

 In an "Antic Pix Ten" article, Antic chose Preppie! as "among the most popular, interesting, and valuable programs yet written for your amusement."
 In the January 1983 issue of Joystik, David and Sandy Small included Preppie! on a similar list of their ten "most heavily played, and most recommended, games."